kingajax/electron-webpacker/README.md

 npm install electron-webpacker
 ````

+In order to run Epack when installing locally, you must use the `npx` command to run packages aren't installed globally `npm install [pkg] -g`.

+`npx epack init`

+This is because NPM installs locally dependencies in `./node_modules/.bin` and your shell won't see the binaries here unless it's on the PATH environment.

 # Documentation

 Epack is very lightweight.
 It's entire purpose is helping speed up the build and run process of